 Item Type of material Size of the area of homogeneous material Minimum number of bulk material samples to be collected 1.
-Surfacing material, including, without limitation, material that is applied to surfaces by spraying, troweling or otherwise, such as acoustical plaster on ceilings and fireproofing materials on structural members Less than 90 square metres 90 or more square metres but less than 450 square metres 450 or more square metres 3 5 7 2.
-Thermal insulation, except as described in item 3 any size .
-3
+Surfacing material, including, without limitation, material Less than 90 square metres 3 that is applied to surfaces by spraying, troweling or otherwise, such as acoustical plaster on ceilings and 90 or more square metres but less than 450 square metres 5 fireproofing materials on structural members 450 or more square metres 7 2.
+Thermal insulation, except as described in item 3 any size 3

-3. Thermal insulation patch Less than 2 linear metres or 0.5 1 4.
+3. Thermal insulation patch Less than 2 linear metres or 0.5 square metres 1 4.
 Other material Any size 3

-Preliminary identification of the samples was made using polarized light microscopy (PLM), confirming the presence and type of asbestos caused by dispersion staining optical microscopy.
+Preliminary identification of the samples was made using polarized light microscopy (PLM), confirming the presence and type of asbestos made by dispersion staining optical microscopy.
 This analytical procedure follows the U.S. Environmental Protection Agency Test Method EPA/600/R-93/116 Method for the Determination of Asbestos in Bulk Building Materials, June 1993.